-Here are some known issues with Chromebox and Chromebase for meetings devices as well as Google Meet hardware.
+Here are some known issues with Chromeboxes and Chromebases as well as Google Meet hardware.
 If available, we list a workaround to help troubleshoot the issue.

 After updating to Chrome OS version 72, some devices start on the sign-in screen.
 To resolve this issue, restart the Chromebox to return it to the Google Meet state.
 You might need to restart it more than once.